-Prior to assuming the deanship of the University of South Carolina School of Law, Burnele Venable Powell served as Dean and Professor of Law at the University of Missouri--Kansas City School of Law (1995-2003).
-Prior to UMKC, he was Professor of Law at the University of North Carolina -- Chapel Hill, where he taught legal ethics and administrative law.
-Before joining the North Carolina faculty in 1979, Powell was a Graduate Law Teaching Fellow at Harvard Law School (1977-79), where he received his LL.M. degree (1979).
-Powell also holds a J.D. from the University of Wisconsin Law School (1973) and B.A. from the University of Missouri at Kansas City (1970).
-Before entering Harvard, Powell was Associate Regional Counsel at the Department of Housing & Urban Development, Boston (1973-1977).
-He is a member of the Wisconsin and Massachusetts State Bars and has taught as a visiting professor of law at the University of Oregon and Washington University in St. Louis.
+Before entering academia, Powell served as Associate Regional Counsel of the Department of Housing & Urban Development, Boston (1973–1977).
+After H.U.D., he commenced teaching as a Graduate Law Teaching Fellow of Harvard Law School, where he received his LL.M. degree (1979).
+Powell also holds a J.D. from the University of Wisconsin Law School (1973) and a B.A. from the University of Missouri at Kansas City (1970).
+He is a member of the Wisconsin and Massachusetts State Bars and has taught as a visiting professor at the University of Oregon and Washington University in St. Louis.

 Professor Powell is a Life Member of the American Law Institute; an At-Large Fellow of the American Bar Foundation; and a Life Member of the NAACP.
 His civic activities have included membership on the Board of Directors of Consumer Reports Magazine (1993–2009), where he served as Board Secretary and Chair of the Audit Committee; membership (and outside reader) on the Multistate Professional Responsibility Exam Drafting Committee (1993–1995); and service on the Board of Directors of the North Carolina Death Penalty Resources Center (2010–2014).
 He currently serves on the Board of Common Cause of South Carolina.